Jackie Hill Perry: Conversion and current activities (2008–present)

 As recounted in her poem "My Life as a Stud", Hill states that "...one day, the Lord spoke to me.
 He said, 'She will be the death of you.'
 In that moment, the scripture for the wages of sin equal death finally clicked."
 Hill left her girlfriend, returned to church, and started writing poetry.
 She performed her first spoken word piece at a P4CM poetry conference in 2010, and met Preston Perry, the man who would eventually become her husband.
-Over time, Hill gradually lost interest in women, and Preston proposed to her in August 2013 through the spoken word poem "The Covenant".
 The couple married in March 2014.
-Hill Perry attributes that change in her sexuality to God's transformation of her life.